 Wondering what the benefits are?
 We spoke to Anastasia Bertacca, a Nutritionist/Naturopath from Pollen + Grace about why eating a more plant-based diet is so good:

 ‘‘The universal reason that veganism is so great is that it’s more sustainable – consuming meat on the scale that we currently do is not sustainable, nor compliant with animal welfare.
 In terms of your health, most people would thrive on a plant based diet, as you’re getting more nutrients from the plants, and reducing your intake of toxins, which are more prevalent in meat due to production methods.
 If planned properly, and including ingredients such as mushrooms, seaweed and a variety of legumes, a plant based diet can help across the spectrum – from skin and hair health, to energy levels and gut health.”

-With all the exciting vegan offerings in London, there’s never been a better time to try it out – forget dull salads, think fried “chicken” and exciting flavour combinations.
-We bring you the best vegan restaurants in town, to ensure your health kick is as tasty as possible…
+Tempted to get involved?
+With all the exciting vegan offerings in London, there’s never been a better time to be vegan – forget dull salads, think fried “chicken” and exciting flavour combinations.
+We bring you the best vegan restaurants and delivery services in town…

 The Best Vegan Restaurants in London